 |Student lives with legal guardians||Student answers in or were in legal guardianship and only student information required on the FAFSA|

 |Student lives with grandparents or other relatives and not with either biological or adoptive parent||If, student is under 24, and cannot answer yes to any other question to be independent, student provides only student information on the FAFSA and must appeal for a dependency override.|

-Do I need to provide my Social Security Number on the FAFSA?
+Do parents need to provide a Social Security Number on the FAFSA?

 Special instructions for citizens of the Freely Associated States: